 '''

 type Person_Group is (Student, Faculty);

-type Person (Group : Person_Group) is record
+type Person (Group: Person_Group) is record

-Name : String (1 ..
+Name: String (1 . .
 10);

 case Group is

 when Student => -- 1st variant

-Gpa : Float range 0.0 ..
+Gpa: Float range 0.0 . .
 4.0;

 when Faculty => -- 2nd variant

-Pubs : Integer;
+Pubs: Integer;

 end case;

 end record;

 '''

-Group is the discriminant

-Run-time check for component consistency

-- eg A\Person.Pubs := 1 checks A\Person.Group = Faculty - Constraint\Error if check fails

-Discriminant is constant

-Unless object is mutable
+- Group (on line 3) is the discriminant - Run-time check for component consistency - eg A\Person.Pubs := 1 checks A\Person.Group = Faculty - Constraint Error if check fails - Discriminant is constant - Unless object is mutable - Discrminant can be used in variant part (line 5) - Similar to case statements (all values must be covered) - Fields listed will only be visible if choice matches discriminant - Field names need to be unique (even across discriminants) - Variant part must be end of record (hence only one variant part allowed)